 Failure to provide a copy of the agreement at initiation of the hire requiring several follow ups.
 (This doesn’t appear to be an isolated incident with Lawrence Vic Pty Ltd.)

 Upon eventual receipt of the above, discovered a break down add on I never requested and which I strongly believe was snuck on by the RSO under IMO obvious pressure by his bosses to meet his monthly sales target.
-The RSO agent I strongly believe highlighted the agreement in such a way to draw my attention away from it and most certainly skipped over it in the walk through of the said agreement.
+The RSO agent I strongly believe highlighted the agreement in such a way to conceal this and had most certainly purposely drew my attention away from it during the walk through of the said agreement.

 On presenting a New Zealand Driver’s license, Lawrence Vic Pty Ltd demanded 2 x Australian Phone numbers and an Australian Address.
 No where was this stated anywhere on booking nor the unified thrifty.com.au Website.
 This is different from Thrifty Melbourne Airport and Thrifty Melbourne city (Spencer st) where no such requirement exists.